 Day 81.

-I can’t believe that, it seems I’ve been walking half my lifetime.
+I can’t believe that.
+It seems I’ve been walking half my lifetime.

-Pigs have been rampaging around the campsite during the night, plenty of squealing and grunting and I don’t think it was the other camper.
+Pigs have been rampaging around the campsite during the night, plenty of squealing and grunting, and I don’t think it was the other camper.

-Dawn is my favourite time of day, full of potential, birds with the dawn chorus, sandflies not yet making their presence felt, colours very much muted, the riches with their dark vegetation in rows, getting pilot is they blew into the distance, mirrored by the clouds getting lighter as you similarly look to the right horizon, The water is into two distinct shades, lighter where the Queen Charlotte sound water is calm, darker we’re ruffled by breeze.
-It’s remarkably monochrome, early on, just silvery shades of the same neutral colour.
+Dawn is my favourite time of day, full of potential, birds with the dawn chorus, sandflies not yet making their presence felt, colours very much muted, the ridges with their dark vegetation in rows, mirrored by the clouds getting lighter as you similarly look to the horizon.

 By the time the orange Picton lights disappear there’s already a few small boats making their slow way across the water, just dots from up here on the ridge top, no sound discernible.